prashjet/oss4astro/documentation/README.md

 ```
 make html
 ```
 This will create a basic set of documentation pages in `build/html`.
-Open up the `index.html` with your favorite browser.
+Open up the `build/html/index.html` with your favorite browser.

 7. This page doesn't have any of the documentation for `correlate.py` yet, so let's add that.
-The content of these pages are controlled by the `.rst` (reStructured text) files.
-In the `docs/source/` directory, create a new `.rst` file called `correlate.rst`.
+The content of these pages are controlled by the `.rst` (reStructured text) files in `docs/source/`.
+Create a new `.rst` file there called `correlate.rst`.
 The contents of this file should look like this:
 ```
 .. _correlation: